impactorbitco/handbook-main/content/ims/policies/sales/Event Accessibility Policy.md

 - **Partnerships**: We will collaborate with accessibility consultants and advocacy organisations to ensure best practices are integrated into our events.
 - **Commitment to Innovation**: Accessibility is a journey, and we will leverage new technologies and strategies to continually improve the inclusivity of our events.
-- **Accountability**: Responsibility for accessibility will rest with the event organising team, guided by the Accessibility Coordinator and Green Orbit Digital leadership.
+- **Accountability**: Responsibility for accessibility will rest with the event organising team, guided by the Accessibility Coordinator and Impact Orbit Creative Group leadership.

 ---

 ## **8. Statement of Inclusivity**

-Green Orbit Digital Ltd believes that accessible events benefit everyone.
+Impact Orbit Creative Group Ltd believes that accessible events benefit everyone.
 By fostering a culture of respect, inclusion, and adaptability, we aim to create a space where all participants—regardless of ability, background, or identity—can thrive.

 For accessibility-related queries or requests, please contact: